anthonykimani/encode-wk2-project/README.md

 Winning Proposal function retrieves the number of the winning proposal

-we ran the scripts with `ts-node` which providing the contract address and voter address as arguments.
+we ran the scripts with `ts-node` which providing the contract address.

 ```typescript
 npx ts-node --files ./scripts/WinningProposal.ts 0xc7f15c6d31a993496c23888559d31acbd159c8b0